 Michelin Stars: Top 10 Restaurants In London.
 After Fluid London, the Michelin Guide is hailed as the most prestigious restaurant guide in the world.
 What started as a guide to restaurants to have a reliable bite to eat whilst having your car tyres changed, hence the Michelin backing, has evolved into something that makes and breaks careers.
-The Michelin inspectors, who work within a web of secrecy of which MI6 would be proud, have London boasting 62 Michelin stars in 2010.
+The Michelin inspectors, who work within a web of secrecy of which MI6 would be proud, have London boasting a huge number of Michelin stars.
 With so many stars to choose from, which restaurants are most deserving of a visit?

 Gordon Ramsay Restaurant

 Chelsea / Bar / Restaurant / Cuisine: French